calband/calchart/README-architecture.md

 There are different UI windowing systems (like Cocoa for Mac, or GNOME for linux, or QT for cross platform), but wxWidgets was chosen as a good balance of features, cross-platform, and support.
 This allows one version to be built on Windows/MacOS/Linux, but also means that proprietary UI Kits like iOS would be difficult to support, requiring a complete rewrite.

+## CalChartCore vs wxCalChart

+In order to provide a separation between the wxWidgets UI framework part of the project and the generic part of CalChart, we try to maintain a difference between the UI Application specific code (wxCalChart) and the more generic Core functional code (CalChartCore).
+Code specific that relies on the wxWidgets framework should not be in Core, and objects that can be pure C++ should be in Core.
+This provides a distinction between the "How" and the "What".

+For example, "How to draw" a field with marchers on it is very different than the "What and Where to draw".
+Drawing a continuity path or a shape can be described as a collection of lines and circles, so CalChartCore there is a `CalChart::Shape` object, which is interpreted by the varous `wxView` draw routines to draw to the screen or to PDF for printing.

+We can think of CalChartCore as a portable "library" that could be instantiated in any project to parse show files, to interpret continuities to develop the marcher's paths, and to give data structures that represent where a show layout should be.
+A way to think about it is that CalChartCore is basically a `*.shw` to `json` converter -- that you should be able to create a simple commandline tool that wraps the CalChartCore library that reads in a `*.shw` file and then spits out a `json` file that describes where every point should be.

+To help with separation of the two parts of the code base, symbols and data structres of CalChartCore should generally be in the `CalChart` namespace.
+Symbols, data structures, and general wxWidgets windows and dialogs should be in the `wxCalChart` namespace.
+This helps keep the symbols distinct and makes it easier to understand what types of objects the program is using.

+## CalChartCore

+### `CalChart::Show`

+The `CalChart::Show` is a data object that holds the core parts of the Show.
+It maintains the list of Marchers labels and instruments for the Show, as well as all the Stunt sheets.
+A good model for thinking of the `CalChart::Show` is that it represents all that should be "Saved" and "Loaded" when you want to continue editing a Show.

+In principle all details needed to read or display a show can be done through the `CalChart::Show` interface.
+For example, to determine what label is assigned to a particular point, you would call the `CalChart::Show::GetPointLabel` function.

+Modification of a show (or internal details of a show such as point positions on an individual sheet) should not be done directly by function calls, but instead you should construct an `CalChart::Show_command_pair` object, and then execute the first of the pair.
+This feels awkward at first, but this layer greatly enhances the ability to have a Do/Undo system -- by having the modification and "un"-modification occur in pairs, you can always go back to a previous state.

+### `CalChart::Animation`

+The `CalChart::Animation` is an object that is created from a `CalChart::Show` and represents a fully Animated show.
+It is used for the various Animation render views to see a top down or 3D version of the show.
+It can also be used to show the paths a Marcher would travel in the Field view.

+## wxCalChart

 ### Document/View

 CalChart is a `wxApp` which heavily uses wxWidget's Document/View model described at  https://docs.wxwidgets.org/3.0/overview_docview.html: